 NREL's sustainability programs ensure efficient use of resources, reduce greenhouse gases and waste, prevent pollution, and encourage green purchasing.
 Sustainability, successfully integrated with environmental management, protects and enhances the vegetation, wildlife, and natural resources on NREL's campus.

 Greenhouse Gas Reduction

 A leader in federal greenhouse gas (GHG) management, NREL was the first federal facility to become a partner in the Environmental Protection Agency's Climate Leaders program.
 In addition, the laboratory has played a critical support role in the development of federal guidelines for GHG accounting and reporting through the Department of Energy's Federal Energy Management Program.

 NREL takes a lead role among federal agencies in reducing GHGs that contribute to climate change.
 We demonstrate leadership in GHG management by maximizing the use of energy efficiency practices and on-site renewable power.
 NREL continuously pursues new technologies and strategies to reduce GHG emissions associated with our operations.

 Waste Reduction, Pollution Prevention

-NREL's waste reduction and pollution prevention programs support the goal of near-zero waste through a reduce/reuse/ recycle/re-buy philosophy, composting, the chemical management system and excess chemical inventory, and pollution prevention initiatives.
+NREL's waste reduction and pollution prevention programs support sustainability efforts through a reduce/reuse/ recycle/re-buy philosophy, composting, the chemical management system and excess chemical inventory, and pollution prevention initiatives.